 The fight was over in November of 2013 and I could have written about it then but decided to hold off in case there was any further legal trickery that required attention.

-After serving me with a Universal Domain Name Dispute Complaint, I found myself to be luckily connected with Paul Alan Levy and Citizens United, who decided to take my case.
+After serving me with a Universal Domain Name Dispute Complaint, I found myself to be luckily connected with Paul Alan Levy and Public Citizen, who decided to take my case.
 There was a series of emails that went back and forth between the counsel of Gaijin Entertainment and my own counsel, all of which were entertaining to read.

 Paul told them “no, nothing doing, and we’ll be going to court if you persist.”
 At this point, Gaijin Entertainment’s legal team opted to “suspend” the UDRP complaint.
 Suspension of these complaints lasts for one calendar month, during which time parties are expected to come to a settlement.
 At the end of the month, if there has been no activity, the complaint is automatically withdrawn (though without prejudice – meaning it can be refiled), and a certain percentage of the fees are returned to the complaining party.